kthfre/elektro-chat/README.md

 sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public to username" -d elektrouser
 ```

 There is no registration page or similar, instead the users must be inserted manually.
 To help with this there is a script in the github repository called insert.js.
-Modify the usersnames and password variables according to your needs.
+Modify the usernames and password variables according to your needs.
 Also modify the client variable to match the configuration you just did with regards to user and database name.

 ```
 usernames = ["user1", "user2", "user3"];